DanielMdS007/spa-orders/README.md

 I would like to thank Lynx for the opportunity to participate in this technical evaluation process.
 I really enjoyed working on this project and reinforcing my skills.

+Also, to start the backend, open a integrated terminal on the backend folder and use this line in the terminal

+mvnw spring-boot:run

 Projects mission (translated to english by chatgpt)

 4 – Problem Overview